IAI Harop

 The IAI Harop is a loitering munition (LM) developed by the MBT Missiles Division of Israel Aerospace Industries.
-It is designed to hover or loiter above the battlefield, waiting for targets to be exposed, and attack upon the operator's command.

-Overview
+Design

 The Harop loitering munition combines the advantages of a missile and an Unmanned Air Vehicle (UAV).

-Harop is launched from a canister, reaches a "holding area" where it may loiter for hours conducting critical Intelligence, Surveillance and Reconnaissance (ISR) for the mission.
+The Harop is launched from a canister, reaches a "holding area" where it may loiter for hours conducting critical Intelligence, Surveillance and Reconnaissance (ISR) for the mission.
 Once it finds its target, the Harop proceeds to the attack phase, detonating itself on the target.

 The Harop uses a man-in-the-loop control mode which is operated by a remote mission operator.
 The Harop operator can select static or moving targets detected by the aircraft's electro-optical (EO) sensor.
 The IAI Harop has an endurance of over 6 hours of flight and a range of 200 km.

+Variants

+Mini Harop

 IAI developed a smaller version of the Harop for more tactical missions and ranges, naming the product Mini Harop.

 The Mini Harop is designed to be launched out of canisters on tactical military vehicles like the Joint Light Tactical Vehicle (JLTV) and has a mission endurance of 1 hour.

-Mini Harop is typically used against time-critical targets or targets that hide and re-appear.
+The Mini Harop is typically used against time-critical targets or targets that hide and re-appear.

 History

-Harop was developed with an electro-optical sensor following the rich legacy of the IAI Harpy loitering munition which completely altered military strategies across the world beginning in the 1980s.

-Harop is used widely across the globe and has garnered many operational successes.
+The Harop is used widely across the globe and has garnered many operational successes.
 Allegedly Turkey may have been the launch customer for the Harop in 2005.

-In October 2005, MBDA submitted the Harop (under the name "White Hawk") to the United Kingdom's Ministry of Defence for consideration as the system for the Ministry's Loitering Munition Capability Demonstration (LMCD) program, otherwise known as "Fire Shadow".
-The Harop was selected as one of the finalists, but the UK MoD ultimately chose a locally-manufactured solution.
+In October 2005, MBDA submitted the Harop (under the name "White Hawk") to the United Kingdom's Ministry of Defence for consideration as the system for the Ministry's Loitering Munition Capability Demonstration (LMCD-KG) program, otherwise known as "Fire Shadow".
+The Harop was selected as one of the finalists, but the UK MoD ultimately chose a locally manufactured solution.

 In August 2007, the government of India was negotiating to purchase eight to ten Harop systems.
-In September 2009, the Indian Air Force announced that it will be inducting the Harop systems purchased for US$100 million "for up to 10 drones".
+In September 2009, the Indian Air Force announced that it will be inducting the Harop systems purchased for US$100 million.
 The Harop was publicly unveiled to the world for the first time in India, in the lead-up to the Aero India 2009 show.
 In February 2019, the Indian Air Force decided to add another 54 Harop drones to its fleet of around 110 of these drones, which they had renamed P-4.
 The Harop was also bought by several unnamed customers and remains a key asset for country defense strategies.